Inside Robert Mueller’s Army

 To probe alleged Russian interference in the 2016 election, the special counsel has essentially built his own miniature Justice Department.
 Meet the experts he’s recruited.

-In a secure location in southwest Washington, D.C., with access to a Sensitive Compartmented Information Facility for classified material, 16 of the country’s top lawyers have passed the last several months working on an investigation that is will likely be as consequential as it is secretive.
+In a secure location in southwest Washington, D.C., with access to a Sensitive Compartmented Information Facility for classified material, 16 of the country’s top lawyers have passed the last several months working on an investigation that will likely be as consequential as it is secretive.

 The following details—gleaned from conversations with people familiar with President Donald Trump’s legal team, as well as intelligence experts and friends of the people working for special counsel Robert Mueller—help explain the broad range of legal and counterintelligence experts he’s assembled.
 Mueller has essentially built his own miniature Justice Department.